-Is a mortgage refinance right for you?
+Is mortgage refinancing right for you?
 Interest rates are currently hovering at a historic low, making swapping out your old higher rates for these new ones an appealing choice.
 In January of this year, the Mortgage Bankers Association’s Refinance Index reported activity up a whopping 78% from 2019.

 But before you rush to fill out the refinance portion of your mortgage application, you need to look beyond just the current mortgage interest rates.
 Consider asking yourself these seven questions before you decide to refinance.